-The scouts had an amazing day joining in the Gosford District’s BRAF Abseiling at Reeves Street, Somersby.
+The scouts had an amazing day joining in the Gosford District’s BRAF Abseiling at Reeves Street, Somersby during September 2019.
 It was great to see the intrepid troop challenging themselves down a variety of steep cliff faces.
 Thanks to our leaders Patch and Goliath for joining in too!!

-18 Cubs, 2 Cub Leaders and our Group Leader attended the Region Cuboree in Morisset on the weekend of 14-16 September.
-This was our major event for 2018 and all the Cubs were looking forward to a fun time.
+18 Cubs, 2 Cub Leaders and our Group Leader attended the Region Cuboree in Morisset on the weekend of 14-16 September 2018.
+This was our major event for the year and all the Cubs were looking forward to a fun time.
 There were 750 Cubs, Leaders, Parent helpers, Scout helpers and Venturer helpers that attended from the Hunter & Coastal region.

 The theme was CIRCUS!
 Over the two nights and two days, our Cubs got to do an amazing amount of activities.
 These included: the flying fox, climbing wall, hamster wheels, rope bridge, bump balls, slip’n’slide, obstacle course, sponge war, slippery pole and the dunking machine,

 They made balloon animals, juggling balls, colour wheel spinners, painted pet rocks, played giant quoits and arcade games like clowns, shooting gallery and the basketball shootout.
 Then there was the popular photobooth, iced biscuits and face painting.
 One night we even had Gang Show perform for us.

 Back in camp there were opportunities to socialise with Cubs and Leaders from other groups.
 All of Gosford District camped together – a total of 120 Cubs and Leaders.
 Imagine cooking for that many people!
 We had a great team of cooks made up of leaders and parent helpers who were kept busy feeding us, even trolleying our morning and afternoon teas to the bases we were on.